 Not only does Eugeo need to go against everything that he stands for as an individual to save his two friends, but the very people he’s trying to stop are completely free from harm because of his beliefs.
 Beliefs that, based on everything he’s been taught, have been put in place to make the world a better place and keep everyone safe from harm.

 So what does Eugeo do?
-He casts his beliefs aside, and everything that defines him as an individual, and murders Raious and Humbert alongside Kirito to save his friends.
+He casts his beliefs aside, and everything that defines him as an individual, and murders Raious alongside Kirito to save his friends.
 The often kind-hearted and honest boy brutally and violently murders them in a furious rage and becomes a completely different person as a result.

 Not only does this further emphasise how corrupt the seemingly “perfect” world of Underworld really is, but it also serves as a significant turning point for Eugeo’s character.
 He’s essentially turned his back on the Taboo Index and it’s teachings, and as a result, everything that’s defined who he is up until this point.

 If that isn’t significant to the narrative of Sword Art Online: Alicization, then I don’t know what the heck is.
 That’s about as significant as you can bloody get in any story and to misrepresent this scene as “lazy writing” or “mere shock factor” is incredibly shortsighted and dismissive in my opinion.